A copy of our 2021 Parent Information Booklet can be found at the bottom of this page.

-Students are encouraged not to bring money to school unless it is for a particular purpose.
+MONEY Students are encouraged NOT to bring money to school unless it is for a particular purpose.
 This money should be in a sealed and named envelope, and taken to the office.

 Credit Accounts – Parents are welcome to have a credit account for their children – trip money, camps, variety lunch costs etc can be taken from this.
 Parents are informed of the balance each time money is taken out.

 School bank details – Tokomaru School BOT – Westpac -03 0726 0552461 00

-A fortnightly newsletter is sent/emailed to all families on Thursday.
-Please read them and keep as a handy reference for forthcoming activities.
-The youngest student in each family has the responsibility for bringing the newsletter home, unless parents/caregivers have advised otherwise.
-If you would prefer to have the Newsletter emailed to you, please let us know.
-If you have any items you would like included in the Newsletter, please contact the Office at firstname.lastname@example.org.
+NEWSLETTERS A fortnightly newsletter is emailed to all families on Thursday.
+Please read them.
+They are a handy reference for upcoming activities.
+If you would prefer to have a paper copy sent home, please let us know.
+If you have any items you would like included in the Newsletter, please contact the Office at email@example.com.
 Please understand that School news is our priority.
 We will endeavour to publish your notice as soon as possible.
 Our newsletter is also online – we encourage you to visit our website on www.tokomaru.school.nz, and download our school app.
-There is also an online calendar on our website that contains dates of all upcoming events.
+There is also an online Google calendar on our website that contains dates of all upcoming events.
 This gets added to regularly.